u-blox/ubxlib/common/sock/test/echo_server/readme.md

 sudo systemctl enable echo_server
 ```
 - To test that it is working (or at least the TCP flavour is), open PuTTY or similar and connect a RAW socket to the server on port 5055 (for the TCP echo server): what you type in the PuTTY terminal should be echo'ed back to you (on a line-buffered basis).
+- You may use an application such as [Packet Sender](https://packetsender.com/) to check that UDP on port 5050 and SSL on port 5065 are working.
+- Haven't found a way to check that DTLS on port 5070 is working, but since it uses the same certificates as SSL on port 5065 there is less chance of failure.

 Note: if you have FTP'ed `echo_server.sh` or `echo_server.service` across to your echo server from Windows they may well have the wrong line endings and strange things may happen; to give them the correct line endings, open the file in `nano`, press `CTRL-O` to write the file and then, before actually writing it, press `ALT-D` to switch to native Linux format and press \<enter\> to save the file.

+Note: if you are debugging your setup by running `tshark` (the command-line version of Wireshark) on your server and you want to write the captured packets to file for later viewing in Wireshark, i.e. using a command-line something like `sudo tshark -i eth0 -f "port 5070" -w wireshark.log` then you may find that you get back a permission denied error; this can be fixed with something like `touch wireshark.log` followed by `chmod o=rw wireshark.log`.